LamphiUSC/599ProjectWork/Assignment1/ReadMe.txt

 Also make sure mongo is running on the terminal

 4) NearDist.py
+-- Used to find the nearest airport to a geocoded location.
+We are storing all the unique locations in the Mongo DB -- For US locations, we find nearest airport by assuming that it would be in either same state or in theneighbouring state.
+For US neighbouring state we are using the pickle file neighbour_dict.pickle
+-- For non-US locations, we assume that the nearest airport will be in the same country.

 5) wiki_scifi.py
 -- Used to scrape the Wikipedia page containing all the sci-fi movie lists released till date and stores it in a file named sci-fi_database.csv